GAM-team/GAM/docs/Chrome-Policies.md

   insecureFormsWarningsEnabled: TYPE_BOOL
     true: Show warnings and disable autofill on insecure forms.
     false: Do not show warnings or disable autofill on insecure forms.

+chrome.devices.managedguest.InsecureHashesInTlsHandshakesEnabled: Insecure hashes in TLS handshakes.
+  insecureHashesInTlsHandshakesEnabled: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Do not allow insecure hashes in TLS handshakes.
+    TRUE: Allow insecure hashes in TLS handshakes.

 chrome.devices.managedguest.InsecurePrivateNetworkRequestsAllowed: Requests from insecure websites to more-private network endpoints.
   insecurePrivateNetworkRequestsAllowed: TYPE_BOOL